 October 15, 2013

 Table of Contents

 A website’s bounce rate could prove to be a deciding factor for SEO tactics to be implemented.
 This post deals with lowering the bounce rate to a certain extent, so as to increase the engagement rate of your website.

 Prior to that, let us understand some basic points about the bounce rate.
-Here are the answers to some common question pertaining to the bounce rate.
+Here are the answers to some common questions pertaining to the bounce rate.

 The bitter truth is that a higher bounce rate will have negative effects on your SEO campaign.
 A higher bounce rate would prove that your webpage doesn’t offer any value to the visitors, though it contains the relevant keywords.
 This will enforce the search engines to drop your rankings and bring more relevant pages to the top of the search engine rankings.

-There are a number of available tools however, the most convenient one would be Google Analytics that is committed to give more accurate results.
+There are a number of available tools however, the most convenient one would be Google Analytics that is committed to giving more accurate results.

 The golden rule is that anything less than 30% is a low bounce rate.
-But 50% or high is a sign of danger, which requires to perform some serious analysis to know the exact reasons behind the high bounce rate.
+But 50% or high is a sign of danger, which requires performing some serious analysis to know the exact reasons behind the high bounce rate.

-How your website looks?: The vital step for any website, at the fundamental stage is the layout and the design part.
+How does your website look?: The vital step for any website, at the fundamental stage is the layout and the design part.
 The website should be pleasing and appealing to the user if you want them to stay longer on the website.
-A website not organized well would create a very bad impression on the reader’s mind, forcing them to leave the the site at once, ticking your bounce rate at an all time high.
-The fonts that you select should be readable and at any point the reader should not feel that the site has been built just for the sake of it.
+A website not organized well would create a very bad impression on the reader’s mind, forcing them to leave the site at once, ticking your bounce rate at an all-time high.
+The fonts that you select should be readable and at any point, the reader should not feel that the site has been built just for the sake of it.